supaflyENJOY/DynamicsDocs/docs/AdminSetup/InsurancePlan.md

 - *Insurance Plan* – Select the Insurance Plan that this Insurance Plan Benefit belongs to.
 - *Service* – Select the [Healthcare Service](HealthcareService.md) that best fits this Insurance Plan Benefit.
 :::note
-The Service here will control the behavior of te session in the Note app, for each encounter scheduled against this Insurance Plan Benefit.
+The Service here will control the behavior of the session in the Note app, for each encounter scheduled against this Insurance Plan Benefit.
 [Read more about Healthcare Service Types](HealthcareService.md).
 :::
 - *Procedure Code* – Select the procedure code that this service should be billed with.
 See Product Codes(#Product Codes).
 - *Requires Assignment* – Set as ‘Yes’ if you want to restrict scheduling encounters against this service code without an assignment, otherwise set as ‘No’.